pingcap/tidb-dashboard/README.md

 2. Build and Run Dashboard API Server

-   Please refer to the Build Dashboard Server section.
+   Please refer to the Build Standalone Dashboard Server section.
 You must keep the Dashboard API backend server running for UI to work.

 3. Start React Development Server